Economics is a great choice if you have an active interest in how we as individuals and as a society make choices.

 Economics is a challenging subject which is highly regarded by universities and employers.
 It combines with most A Level subjects notably Politics, History, Accounts, Business, Law, Sociology and Mathematics.

-A Level Economics requires students to achieve at least the minimum entry requirements for their chosen pathway plus a grade 6 or higher in GCSE Maths.
+A Level Economics requires you to achieve at least the minimum entry requirements for your chosen pathway plus a grade 6 or higher in GCSE Maths.

 THE ECONOMICS DEPARTMENT AT WYKE

 A number of students accompany Economics with one or both Accounting and Business Studies.
 Economics has specialist classrooms equipped with interactive whiteboards and conducive group tasks and problem solving.
 The course will develop your Maths, English and Business skills.
 These are essential and are tested throughout the course and in the final exams.
 You will be supported in your studies by specialists economics staff who have many years of teaching and examining experience between them.
 All first year students get a second year appointed to them to act as a subject mentor if they wish.

 Economics is about choice and the impact of our choices on each other.
 It relates to every aspect of our lives, from the decisions we make as individuals or families to the structures created by governments and firms.
 An economic way of thinking can help you to make better choices.
 A number of our current students accompany Economics with one or both Accounting and Business Studies.
 You will be taught in specialist classrooms equipped with interactive whiteboards which allow for group tasks and problem solving.
 The course will develop your Maths, English and Business skills.
 These are essential and are tested throughout the course and in the final exams.
 You will be supported in your studies by specialists economics staff who have many years of teaching and examining experience between them.